--d Domain Specifies a domain other than the de efault domain.

-Prints a key followed by a colon before printing the value of the key.
-This is useful only if the -k keys are not duplicated in the values or if you have specified so many keys that the output could be confusing.

-Inhibits translation of nickname to map name. -t

-Displays the map nickname table.
-This lists the nicknames (as specified by the MapName -x parameter) the command knows of and indicates the map name associated with each nickname.
+-d Domain Specifies a domain other than the default domain. -k Prints a key followed by a colon before printing the value of the key.
+This is useful only if the keys are not duplicated in the values or if you have specified so many keys that the output could be confusing. -t Inhibits translation of nickname to map name. -x Displays the map nickname table.
+This lists the nicknames (as specified by the MapName parameter) the command knows of and indicates the map name associated with each nickname.